inesita-rb/inesita-rb.github.io/source/includes/_application.md

 - `require 'store'` - require our store
 - `require_tree './components'` - require all other components placed in `components` dir

 `Application` is the main component.
-As we can see we injecting `Router` and `Store`, so they will be available in all component tree as `router` and `store`
+As we can see we're injecting `Router` and `Store`, so they will be available in all component tree as `router` and `store`

-We will need them.
 In `store` we will store all application state and data, `router` will render our component tree depending on browser URL.

-`render` method defines how what Inesita will render our components.
+`render` method defines how Inesita will render our components.
 It's like a layout, within `div` with `container` class `NavBar` and `router` will be rendered.

 Last part is mounting our application.
 When document is ready, our main component will be mount into `<body></body>` tag.